Spanner (database)

 Spanner is a distributed SQL database management and storage service developed by Google.
 It provides features such as global transactions, strongly consistent reads, and automatic multi-site replication and failover.
-Spanner is used in Google F1, the database for its advertising business Google Ads.
+Spanner is used in Google F1, the database for its advertising business Google Ads, as well as Gmail and Google Photos.

 Features

 Spanner stores large amounts of mutable structured data.
 Spanner allows users to perform arbitrary queries using SQL with relational data while maintaining strong consistency and high availability for that data with synchronous replication.